IdealisticAI/Documentation/BigManage.md

 > Specify the reminder’s name, when it should start, how often it should repeat, and when it should expire.
 Identify the members by their ID, name, or email.
 You can also explain why the reminder is being created.
 For example, you could tell BigManage: “Create a reminder called ‘Submit Timesheet’ for member 1023 to start in 60 seconds, repeat every 3600 seconds because the deadline is approaching” or “Set a reminder ‘Update Profile’ for members Jane Doe and John Smith to start in 120 seconds, repeating daily because of HR requirements.”
 ### Deleting a reminder
 > Specify the reminder you want to remove by its ID or name.
 You can also explain why the reminder should be deleted.
 For example, you could tell BigManage: “Delete the reminder ‘Monthly Report’ because it is no longer relevant” or “Remove reminder 12 because the event was cancelled.”
+### Restoring a reminder
+> Specify by its ID or name which removed reminder you want to bring back.
+For example, you could tell BigManage: “Restore the reminder ‘Call Client X’ that was deleted by mistake” or “Bring back the ‘Monthly Invoice Check’ reminder since it’s still needed.”

 ## Purpose
 ##### The purpose defines the future direction for the company, positions or members.